The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Analysis and Results

 The GW170817 data is taken from the \cite{Arcavi_2018} compilation of observations by \cite{andreoni_gw170817_obs, arcavi_gw170817_obs, coulter_gw170817_obs, cowperthwaite_gw170817_obs, diaz_gw170817_obs, drout_gw170817_obs, evans_gw170817_obs, hu_gw170817_obs, kasliwal_gw170817_obs, lipunov_gw170817_obs, pian_gw170817_obs, shapee_gw170817_obs, smartt_gw170817_obs, tanvir_gw170817_obs, troja_gw170817_obs, utsumi_gw170817_obs, valenti_gw170817_obs} and \cite{pozanenko_gw170817_obs}.

 The \cite{kasen_models} model is based on a 1D Monte Carlo simulation of the radiative transfer of photons from the radioactive decay of $r$-process elements through kilonova ejecta.
 The ejecta is modeled using three parameters: ejecta mass $M_{ej}$, characteristic expansion velocity $v_{k}$, and lanthanide fraction power index $X_{lan}$ (where the lanthanide fraction is $10^{X_{lan}}$).
 The calculation produces a spectral energy distribution of the emission.
 We use {\tt{pyphot}}\footnote{\url{https://mfouesneau.github.io/pyphot/index.html}} to create synthetic light curves in the relevant bands from these model spectra.
-We use the ejecta parameters assumed by \cite{foley_updated_parameters} for the GW190415 kilonova: $M_{ej}=0.04M_{\odot}$, $v_{k}=0.15c$ and $X_{lan}=-2$, which they propose assuming a BNS system with masses $1.4M_{\odot}$ and $2.0M_{\odot}$.
-This lanthanide fraction results in a high opacity of ${\kappa_{ej}}\approx10\ cm^{2}/g$ and a transient that is observable mostly in the infrared.
+We use the ejecta parameters assumed by \cite{foley_updated_parameters} for the GW190425 kilonova: $M_{ej}=0.04$ M$_{\odot}$, $v_{k}=0.15c$ and $X_{lan}=-2$, which they propose assuming a BNS system with masses 1.4 M$_{\odot}$ and 2.0 M$_{\odot}$.
+This lanthanide fraction results in a high opacity of ${\kappa_{ej}}\approx10$ cm$^{2}$/g and a transient that is observable mostly in the infrared.
 This led \cite{foley_updated_parameters} to conclude that the GW190425 kilonova would not have likely been observable to most facilities that participated in the search.
+To illustrate the effect of the assumed lanthanide fraction we also use a model with $M_{ej}=0.04$ M$_{\odot}$, $v_{k}=0.10c$ and $X_{lan}=-4$.
+The lower lanthanide fraction compared to the \cite{foley_updated_parameters} parameters results in a lower opacity of ${\kappa_{ej}}\approx1$ cm$^{2}$/g, leading to a bluer and brighter kilonova.